Citing Sources: Avoiding Plagiarism

 The Writing Center has a sample paper with directions on how to format correctly.
-Access this paper (written by the Department Chair of McKendree's Nursing Department): Sample Paper.
+Access this paper (written by the Department Chair of McKendree's Nursing Department): Sample APA Paper with formatting help.

 Additional basics of APA are covered in the vidcast available at YouTube: APA Basics from the OWL at Purdue University.
 A vidcast of how to assemble the Reference Page is also available.
 Nursing students might also appreciate this YouTube instructional video: http://youtu.be/fajfSCQnruk.

 The APA sponsors an excellent website: www.apastyle.org which offers a great deal of information for students and instructors.

 Access a PowerPoint tutorial about APA style from the Purdue OWL.